Have you hopped on the bitcoin bandwagon? If so, you should know that the IRS has issued guidelines for digital or virtual currency.

 Neglecting the tax implications of virtual currency transactions could put you at risk for an audit and then lead to significant penalties and interest.

-In more extreme situations, taxpayers could be subject to criminal prosecution for not reporting properly.
+According to the journals written by Trading with Bitcoin Profit, in more extreme situations, taxpayers could be subject to criminal prosecution for not reporting properly.
 For example, anyone convicted of tax evasion is subject to a prison term of up to five years and a fine of up to $250,000.
 If you’re convicted of filing a false return, you could face a prison term of up to three years and a fine of up to $250,000.

 The bottom line: The IRS treats cryptocurrency as property for tax purposes, so selling, spending and even exchanging it has implications related to capital gains.
 Similarly, cryptocurrency functions as ordinary income when used as compensation for employees or contractors, you can get more info by simply checking the ICO marketing agency list.

 Stay on the Right Side of Mandatory Reporting

 When it’s time to handle tax reporting for your business, you can print, mail and electronically file 1099, W-2 and ACA forms with efile4Biz.com.
 An IRS-authorized e-file provider, is an industry pioneer in online processing.
 With this resource, you can handle your annual tax reporting with total ease and confidence.